Curriculum and Assessment

 - There are opportunities for children to take responsibilities within the school through our elected councils.
 We also hold a variety of fund raising events each year.

 - To support social and emotional development, planned work with groups and individuals takes place in ‘The Space’.

 - To plan for the needs of individuals or groups of children, the curriculum offer is adapted.

-Sex and Relationships Scheme of Work
+Relationships and Sex Scheme of Work

 Children are assessed for a range of reasons at different points throughout the year.
 All assessment helps teachers to know if pupils are making expected progress and informs subsequent planning.
-Through the use of marking, observations, discussions, feedback and some weekly tests, teachers adapt their teaching to meet the needs of the pupils.
+Through the use of marking, observations, discussions, questioning, feedback and some weekly tests, teachers adapt their teaching to meet the needs of the pupils.